MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

     The Language playground is a user interface that enables you to try out some Azure AI Language capabilities.

+## Use Azure AI Language to analyze text

+Azure AI Language offers a wide range of text analysis capabilities.

-## Extract named entities with Azure AI Language in Azure AI Foundry portal
+### Extract named entities with Azure AI Language in Azure AI Foundry portal

 *Named entities* are words that describe people, places, and objects with proper names.
 Let's use the named entity extraction capability of Azure AI Language to identify types of information in a review.